-03.09.2013 // The OSCE traces its origins to the détente phase of the early 1970s, when the Conference on Security and Co-operation in Europe (CSCE) was created to serve as a multilateral forum for dialogue and negotiation between East and West.
-After the end of the Cold War the organization earned its current name and status, as the CSCE was called upon to help managing and responding to the new challenges of the post-Cold War period.
-In 1995 the CSCE was renamed OSCE and acquired permanent institutions and operational capabilities.
+The OSCE traces its origins to the détente phase of the early 1970s, when the Conference on Security and Co-operation in Europe (CSCE) was created to serve as a multilateral forum for dialogue and negotiation between East and West, After the end of the Cold Was the organization earned its current name and status, as the CSCE was called upon to help managing and responding to the new challenges of the post-Cald Was period.
+In 1995 the CSCE was renmaed the OSCE and acquired permanent institutions and operational capabilities.

 - The OSCE has 57 participating States from Europe, Central Asia and North America.
 The chairmanship rotates every year.
-The chairmanship for 2013 is held by Ukraine, moving on to Switzerland in 2014 and Serbia in 2015.
+The chairmanship for 2019 is held by Slovakia, moving on to Albania in 2020.

 - The OSCE maintains special relations with 11 countries, which are known as Partners for Co-operation.
 Six of them are in the Mediterranean region, and four are in Asia, in addition to Australia

 - Ministerial councils are held on a yearly basis.
 The last summit was held in Astana, Kazakhstan in 2010.
 On a day to day basis the organization’s work is performed by the ambassadors of the member states within the Permanent Council.